Poll: Virginians about evenly divided on Confederate statues

 The poll conducted this month by Hampton University and The Associated Press-NORC Center for Public Affairs Research found that 46% support removal of Confederate statues and 42% oppose removal.
 A similar divide emerged over the question of changing the names of schools, streets and military bases named after Confederate leaders, with 44% in support and 43% opposed.

-“I just can’t really understand why anyone doesn’t see those monuments for what they actually are,” said Joanne Bach, 59.
+“I just can’t really understand why anyone doesn’t see those monuments for what they actually are,” said Joanne Bach, 59, of South Chesterfield, about 25 miles (40 kilometers) south of Richmond.

 “They were put up as a reminder for Blacks to stay in their place … that you live in a white-dominated world,” she said.
 “And I find them to be intimidating.”